epfl-ada/ada-2021-project-nasa-flatpat/README.md

 - **Bias ranking of English-speaking media**
 In order to analyse the effect the bias of a newspaper has on female representation, we use a dataset (https://gist.github.com/nsfyn55/605783ac8de36f361fb10ef187272113)  extracted from https://mediabiasfactcheck.com, containing the bias ranking of most English-speaking media.
 The Methodology used by Media Bias / Fact Check is to both classify the political bias (from extreme left to extreme right – based on the US political landscape) as well as the Factual Reporting Score from Very High to Very low ( in 6 steps).
-From the github repository linked above, we obtained the dataset containing the site name, url, bias rating, and factual reporting score, to which we added the popularity level (minimal, medium, or high traffic).
-This dataset still needs to be curated, as new newspapers have been evaluated since the dataset was created.
-We plan to do this either manually or by doing further web scraping, depending on which journals we choose to filter on and how much data we are missing.
+From the github repository linked above, we obtained the dataset containing the site name, url, bias rating, and factual reporting and traffic score.
- We will use this to filter and compare female representation across the scales made available via this classification.
+We used this dataset this to filter and compare female representation across the scales made available via this classification.

+- **Hand-annotated Editor dataset**
+In addition to the metrics about the newspapers themselves, we also researched the editors-in-chief of the 147 HIGH-TRAFFIC media based on the Media Bias Fact Check classification to investigate the influence of the content decision maker's gender on the female representation.

 ### Methods
 - VAEX – vaex.io/docs – fast on the fly data science tool to join all data, merge with other dataframes, perform filtering of the specific sub-analyses and save in an efficient manner for later continuation.